-Fedora hats for men were the key hat of choice during the 1940s.
-One of the main hat companies was Knox: above are two great advertisements of the time.
+Fedora hats were the hat of choice during the 1940s.
+They coordinated well with forties fashion.
+One of the key hat companies was Knox: above are two great advertisements of the time.
 Stylistically the main difference between hats of the 1930s, 1940s and 1950s was how they were worn.
-Most hats were worn tilted to one side.
-Hat brims took on many shapes with the back brim curved upwards being the one common feature among many styles of men's forties hats for sale.
-The width of the brim was quite wide in the early ’40s and again at the very end of the decade with the middle year reducing a little.
-The material was also lighter weight and softer which was not only more comfortable to wear but also reduced the cost of material making them more affordable after the war.
+During the forties they were worn forward and often tilted to one side.
+Flexible snap brims allow the wearer to shape it for example, tilt it up at the back.
+The width of the brim was quite wide in the early ’40s and again at the very end of the decade , reducing slightly during the middle years.
+The material was also lighter weight and softer which was not only more comfortable to wear but also reduced the cost of materials making them more affordable post war.

 2. A folded edge.
 This is where the edge is tucked underneath the brim edge and sewn into place.

 3. A ribbon edge.
 Normally a grosgrain ribbon has been sewn over the edge to encase it.

 4. Cavanagh Edge.
 This is a reinforced edge that does not have any visible stitching.
 It's a timely procedure require special skills and machinery so is rarely seen in a modern reproduction hat.
 So if you set your heart on a Cavanagh edge Fedora you need to source true vintage.